Why are the leftists on the rise again?

 The Concept of ownership on the other hand - which today's propagandists like to equate with capitalism - has grown historically, yes, “pre-historically”, out of practical necessity (see below.)
 It is theoretically and philosophically less secure and therefore questionable for many intellectuals.
 Buzzwords like “property is theft” are well received and even heard by a pope.[2]

-That is why the communist or socialist delusion regularly leads to expropriation: Through excessive taxation, direct state theft, inflation, cuts in social benefits, over-indebtedness, currency reforms, forced labor, etc. If the economy collapses as a result, the state has to "help" again, with the help of its bureaucracy, which has not exactly been conspicuous for its far-sighted, entrepreneurial actions.
-In socialist states, one usually finds several such poverty- and hardship-generating measures at the same time.
+This is why the communist or socialist delusion regularly leads to expropriation: Through excessive taxation, direct state theft, inflation, cuts in social benefits, over-indebtedness, currency reforms, forced labor, etc. If the economy collapses as a result, the state has to intervene to "help" again, with the help of its bureaucracy, which has not exactly stood out for its far-sighted, entrepreneurial actions.
+In socialist states, you usually find a number of such poverty- and hardship-inducing measures at the same time.
+I get the impression that socialist ideologies always end up enforcing "poverty for all".

 The leap back to the Neolithic, the New Stone Age about 12,000 years ago, with equal distribution of wealth can of course not work in the differentiated society of modern times, even if it seems so beautifully philosophically justified!